3. Differentiation Between the True Christ and False Christs

 He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
 Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
 Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
 If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
 Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
 And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
 If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant.

 Though Christ on earth is able to work on behalf of God Himself, He does not come with the intention of showing all men His image in the flesh.
 He does not come so that all men see Him; He comes to allow man to be led by His hand, and man thereby enters into the new age.
-The function of Christ’s flesh is for the work of God Himself, that is, for the work of God in the flesh, and not to enable man to fully understand the substance of His flesh.
+The function of Christ’s flesh is for the work of God Himself, that is, for the work of God in the flesh, and not to enable man to fully understand the essence of His flesh.
 No matter how He works, nothing He does goes beyond that which is attainable by the flesh.
 No matter how He works, He does so in the flesh with a normal humanity, and does not fully reveal to man the true countenance of God.
 Additionally, His work in the flesh is never as supernatural or inestimable as man conceives.
 Even though Christ represents God Himself in the flesh and carries out in person the work that God Himself ought to do, He does not deny the existence of God in heaven, nor does He feverishly proclaim His own deeds.
 Rather, He remains hidden, humbly, within His flesh.
 Apart from Christ, those who falsely claim to be Christ do not possess His qualities.
 When juxtaposed against the arrogant and self-exalting disposition of those false Christs, it becomes apparent what manner of flesh is truly Christ.
 The falser they are, the more such false Christs flaunt themselves, and the more capable they are of working signs and wonders to deceive man.
 False Christs do not have the qualities of God; Christ is not tainted by any element belonging to false Christs.
 God becomes flesh only to complete the work of the flesh, not to merely allow men to see Him.
-Rather, He lets His work affirm His identity, and lets that which He reveals attest to His substance.
+Rather, He lets His work affirm His identity, and lets that which He reveals attest to His essence.
+His essence is not baseless; His identity was not seized by His hand; it is determined by His work and His essence.

-If, during the present day, there is to emerge a person who is able to display signs and wonders, cast out demons, heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be the counterfeit of evil spirits, and their imitation of Jesus.
+If, during the present day, there is to emerge a person who is able to display signs and wonders, cast out demons, heal the sick, and perform many miracles, and if this person claims that they are Jesus who has come, then this would be a counterfeit produced by evil spirits which imitate Jesus.
 Remember this!
 God does not repeat the same work.
 Jesus’ stage of work has already been completed, and God will never again undertake that stage of work.
-The work of God is irreconcilable with the conceptions of man; for example, the Old Testament foretold the coming of a Messiah, but it turned out that Jesus came, so it would be wrong for another Messiah to come again.
+The work of God is irreconcilable with the notions of man; for example, the Old Testament foretold the coming of a Messiah, and the result of this prophecy was Jesus’ coming.
+This having already happened, it would be wrong for another Messiah to come again.
 Jesus has already come once, and it would be wrong if Jesus were to come again this time.
-There is one name for every age, and each name is characterized by the age.
-In the conceptions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus, yet this time God is not like that at all.
+There is one name for every age, and each name contains a characterization of that age.
+In the notions of man, God must always display signs and wonders, must always heal the sick and cast out demons, and must always be just like Jesus.
+Yet this time, God is not like that at all.
 If, during the last days, God still displayed signs and wonders, and still cast out demons and healed the sick—if He did exactly the same as Jesus—then God would be repeating the same work, and the work of Jesus would have no significance or value.
 Thus, God carries out one stage of work in every age.
 Once each stage of His work has been completed, it is soon imitated by evil spirits, and after Satan begins to follow on the heels of God, God changes to a different method.
 Once God has completed a stage of His work, it is imitated by evil spirits.
 You must be clear about this.

 Sermon and Fellowship Excerpts for Reference: